-6. Does the school value languages?
+Does the school value languages?

 A good international school should also provide native language instruction for students living away from their home country.
 Students need the opportunity to have access to language classes that will allow them to sustain their native tongue.
 Some schools offer these classes within the school day; others will offer them as after-school or weekend programs.

-7. Do students have access to technology?
+Do students have access to technology?

-Schools should provide activities for students that go beyond academics.
-The arts are a vital part of education and enrichment for children.
-A good international school will provide opportunities for students to participate in band, orchestra or choir.
-A good international school will allow students to express themselves through art, drama, dance, or design and technology.
+An international school should provide activities for students that go beyond academics.
+The arts are also a vital part of education and enrichment for children.
+Students need the opportunity to participate in band, orchestra, or choir.
+A great international school allows students to express themselves through art, drama, dance, design, or technology.

-Larger schools are also affiliated with organisations that sponsor festivals and competitions for schools in the region.
+Larger schools are also affiliated with organizations that sponsor festivals and competitions for schools in the region.
 This allows students to compete against or join with students from other schools in a variety of ways.

-10. What is the reputation of the school?
+What is the reputation of the school?